A three-node cluster with Apache Kafka

 -

-Optional: if you need another current or archived version of the application, select the desired version in the Version field.
+Optional: if you need a different current or archived application version, select it in the Version field.

 Configuration

-- fixed configurations — Several ranges with different specifications in which the resource ratio is fixed;
+- fixed configurations — configurations of lines with different specifications, in which the resource ratio is fixed;

 Fixed configuration